ant-design/ant-design/docs/react/contributing.en-US.md

 toc: false
 ---

-The following is a set of guidelines for contributing to Ant Design.
+The following is a set of guidelines for contributing to Infra Design.
 Please spend several minutes reading these guidelines before you create an issue or pull request.

 ## Code of Conduct